Find out more about ISA regulatory changes including changes to National Insurance number eligibility from 6 April 2025.

-If you are over 18 and eligible to subscribe, you can save up to £20,000 this tax year in an ISA without paying UK income tax or capital gains tax on the interest.
+You can save up to £20,000 this tax year in an ISA without paying UK income tax or capital gains tax on interest.
+You'll just need:

 The maximum amount you can deposit in an ISA is subject to annual subscription limits.
 The annual subscription limit for the current tax year is £20,000.